gagandaroach/rosie/docs/web/codeserver.md

 To enable python debugging on Visual Studio code, install the ms-python package in the vscode extension bar.

-**Note:** There is a bug with the most recent version of python vscode extension - `v2021.x` To enable python debuging, you must install a previous verious of the extension.
+**Note:** There is a bug with the most recent version of python vscode extension - `v2021.x` To enable python debugging, you must install a previous verious of the extension.
 You can do this with the dropdown menu next to uninstall.
 Select the most recent `2020.x` version of the python extension.

 **Check for invalid version**